DataDog/documentation/content/en/dashboards/sharing.md

 6. (Optional) You can copy the URL to share; the specified email addresses will also receive an email with a link.
 7. Click **Done**.

-**Note**:
-- The created URL has live, read-only access to the contents of that specific dashboard.
-- Dashboard [template variable][4] selectors are only present on dashboards when you configure visible tags.
-The template variables' default values are the default values set in Datadog.
-- Additionally, widgets based on APM traces queries do not display data on public dashboards.
-All log based queries will show data, except the Log Stream widget.
+**Note**: Widgets based on APM traces queries do not display data on public dashboards.
+The Log Stream widget doesn't show data either, but other Log-based queries do.

 ### Revoke